rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 {% endtab %}
 {% endtabs %}

-### Network Response 4xx and 5xx
+### How does the SDK handle different client/server errors?

-* If the WriteKey of the source passed to the SDK is in-correct, it will get a 400 from dataplane and will abort immediately.
-* For other types of network errors (i.e. Invalid Data Plane URL), SDK will try to flush the events to the server every 1 second, 2 seconds, 3 seconds, and so on.
+In case of client-side errors, e.g. if the source write key passed to the SDK is incorrect, RudderStack gives you a **400 Bad Request** response and aborts the operation immediately.
+For other types of network errors (e.g. Invalid Data Plane URL), the SDK tries to flush the events to RudderStack in an incremental manner (every 1 second, 2 seconds, 3 seconds, and so on).

 ## Contact Us